-Minor changes in a type design shall be classified and approved either:
+Minor changes to a type-certificate shall be classified and approved either:

 - (a) By the CAA; or - (b) By a design organization acceptable to CAA, provided - 1.
-The design organisation furnishes a handbook to the CAA describing, directly or by crossreference, the organisation, the relevant procedures and the products or changes to products to be designed. - 2.
+The design organisation furnishes a handbook to the CAA describing, directly or by cross-reference, the organisation, the relevant procedures and the products or changes to products to be designed. - 2.
 The handbook is amended as necessary to remain an up-to-date description of the organisation, and copies of amendments shall be supplied to the CAA.

-AMC 21.A.95 (b) I Minor changes
+AMC 21.A.95 (b)1 Minor changes